craftcms/docs/docs/2.x/config-settings.md

 The path that users should be redirected to after logging in from the control panel.

-This setting will also come into effect if the user visits the CP’s Login page when they are already logged in, or the CP’s root URL (e.g. /admin).
+This setting will also come into effect if the user visits the control panel’s Login page when they are already logged in, or the control panel’s root URL (e.g. /admin).

 ```php
 'postCpLoginRedirect' => 'entries',